OlinREVO/CAN_101/README.md

 Some useful files are also in the main folder, such as the ATmega datasheet and the pinouts in a [readable form](NULL "The datasheet has a terrible format for the pinouts, and it is really hard to read.
 I painstakingly transcribed them into a text document.")

+## Tutorials
+#### Tut 1 - Setup
+Set up your system and get the necessary tools to program ATmegas!

+#### Tut 2 - Wiring and Flashing
+Learn to wire up and flash code onto an ATmega.

+#### Tut 3 - Blinky: How Do You Do?
+Learn what "blinky" does line by line.

+#### Tut 4 - Inputs & Outputs
+Learn to use digital inputs, analog inputs and analog outputs.
+From this point on, you can basically do everything with an ATmega.

+#### Tut 5 - CAN
+TODO: CAN

+#### Tut 6 - Interrupts
+TODO: Interrupts

+#### Learn Git
+TODO: A general guide on good git practice.

+#### Learn C
+TODO: A general guide on how to program in C.

+#### Style-Guide
+TODO: Style guide for our code

 ## FAQ
 #### I Don't know C, What do I do?
 I will work on writing a quick learn-C tutorial thingy.
 But it won't go too in-depth.
 If you really want to learn, there are a ton of great resources out there!